Four teenagers arrested over alleged Courtown rape

 A large number of youths had gathered in the Courtown Harbour area around the time of the alleged attack and were consuming significant quantities of alcohol, sources said.

-This had hampering the initial inquiry, with some potential eye-witnesses giving investigators muddled or incomplete accounts of the night.
+This had hampered the initial inquiry, with some potential eye-witnesses giving investigators muddled or incomplete accounts of the night.

 It is understood girls allege they were sexually assaulted and one of them was allegedly raped.
 The girls are aged between 14 and 17.
 They are from west Dublin and were in the Co Wexford town on holiday.
 Gardaí have obtained CCTV footage from the area .